Eigenbahn/ai-dungeon-cli/README.md

 ## Running

-In either way, you first need to create a configuration file.
+In any case, you first need to create a configuration file.

-If installed with pip:
+#### Installed

     $ ai-dungeon-cli

-Or from source:
+#### From source

+With a conda env (assuming you're using [anaconda](https://www.anaconda.com/)):

     $ cd ai-dungeon-cli
+    $ conda env create
+    $ conda activate ai-dungeon-cli-env
+    $ ./ai_dungeon_cli/__init__.py

+With a viltualenv:

+    $ cd ai-dungeon-cli
+    $ virtualenv -p $(command -v python3) ai-dungeon-cli-venv
+    $ source ai-dungeon-cli-venv/bin/activate
     $ python3 -m pip install -r requirements.txt
     $ ./ai_dungeon_cli/__init__.py

-Please note that it is recommended to do it in a virtual env in order to not mess up with the main Python env on your system.
+Please note that all those examples use a virtual env in order to not mess up with the main Python env on your system.

 ## Configuration